reincas/Lanthanide/README.md

 print(strength.Smd[1:, 0])
 ```

-The line strengths are often used to calculate the dimensionless oscillator strength of a transition $i\to j$:
+The line strengths are often used to calculate the dimensionless oscillator strength of a transition $i\to j$
+in absorption or emission:

 $$
 f_{ij} = \frac{4\pi\varepsilon_0}{e^2} \frac{4 \pi m_e c k_{ij}}{\hbar}